shakfu/py-js/README.md

 If you'd rather not download the [0.1 release](https://github.com/shakfu/py-js/releases/tag/0.1), building them is pretty straightforward:

+1. You should have a modern `python3` installed on your Mac: either from [python.org](https://www.python.org) or from [Homebrew](https://brew.sh).
+Python versions from 3.7 to 3.10 are tested and known to work.

-1. Make sure you have `Xcode` installed and you are on an Intel-based Mac.
+2. Make sure you have `Xcode` installed and you are on an Intel-based Mac.

-2. Git clone the `py-js` [repo](https://github.com/shakfu/py-js) and run the following in the cloned repo to get the required submodules:
+3. Git clone the `py-js` [repo](https://github.com/shakfu/py-js) and run the following in the cloned repo to get the required submodules:

     ```bash
     git submodule init && git submodule update
     ```

-3. For the purposes of this quickstart, use a recent python3 (3.8+) from [python.org](https://www.python.org), [Homebrew](https://brew.sh), or similar source.
+4. For the purposes of this quickstart, use a recent python3 (3.8+) from [python.org](https://www.python.org), [Homebrew](https://brew.sh), or similar source.

-4. (Optional) Install [cython](https://cython.org) via `pip3 install cython`.
+5. (Optional) Install [cython](https://cython.org) via `pip3 install cython`.
 It is used for wrapping the max api and it is worth installing it in case you want to play around or extend the wrapped max api.

-5. Then type the following in the root directory of the `py-js` source (other installation options are detailed below) and make sure you understand that it will symlink the `py-js` project to your `$HOME/Max 8/Packages` directory:
+6. Then type the following in the root directory of the `py-js` source (other installation options are detailed below) and make sure you understand that it will symlink the `py-js` project to your `$HOME/Max 8/Packages` directory:

     ```bash
     make